ahmetb/cloud-run-faq/README.md

 ### Which applications are suitable for Cloud Run?

-[Cloud Run][run] is designed to run **stateless** HTTP web application containers.
+[Cloud Run][run] is designed to run **stateless** request-driven containers.

+This means you can deploy:

+* publicly accessible applications: web applications, APIs or webhooks
+* private microservices: internal microservices, data transformation, background jobs, potentially triggered asynchronously by Pub/Sub events or Cloud Tasks.

 Other kinds of applications may not be fit for Cloud Run.

-If your application is doing **background processing** while it’s not handling requests or storing in-memory state, it may not be suitable.
+If your application is doing **processing while it’s not handling requests** or storing in-memory state, it may not be suitable.

-### What if my application is doing background tasks?
+### What if my application is doing background work outside of request processing?

 Your application’s CPU is **[significantly throttled][cpu]** nearly down to zero while it's not handling a request.